gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 #### Option 2: Use your IDE of choice

 You just need to link the Python environment you created in the [setup](#setup) section.

+## Training DQN

+To run with default settings just run `python train_DQN_script.py`.

+Settings you'll want to experiment with:
+* `seed` - it may just so happen that I've chosen a bad one (RL is very sensitive)
+* `learning_rate` - DQN originally used RMSProp, I saw that Adam with 1e-4 worked for stable baselines 3
+* `grad_clipping_value` - there was [a lot of noise](#visualization-tools) in the gradients so I used this to control it
+* Try using RMSProp (I haven't yet).
+Adam was an improvement over RMSProp so I doubt it's causing the issues

+Less important settings for getting DQN to work:
+* `env_id` - depending on which game you want to train on (I'd focus on the easiest one for now - Breakout)
+* `replay_buffer_size` - hopefully you can train DQN with 1M, as in the original paper, if not make it smaller
+* `crash_if_no_mem` - set to `False` if you want to run with 1M replay buffer even if you don't have enough RAM

+The training script will:
+* Dump checkpoint *.pth models into `models/checkpoints/`
+* Dump the final *.pth model into `models/binaries/` <- TODO
+* Save metrics into `runs/`, just run `tensorboard --logdir=runs` from your Anaconda to visualize it
+* Periodically write some training metadata to the console

+## Visualization tools

+You can visualize the metrics during the training, by calling `tensorboard --logdir=runs` from your console and pasting the `http://localhost:6006/` URL into your browser:

 ## Hardware requirements